Thank god it’s May 5.

 Scoff if you will, but those black olives, sliced jalapenos, diced onions, and crema are going to elevate the barbacoa tacos like nobody’s business.

-50 thoughts on “Guac-blocked by the Supreme Dictator.
+51 responses to “Guac-blocked by the Supreme Dictator.”

 Anyhoooo.
 I, too, would not argue with someone who signs their emails thus.
 For their lies madness.
 He’s already there, but you don’t need to join him.
 Pozole eh?
 Oh you do Mexican the right way (doffs hat).